-There are two types of changes which may be made to a student’s schedule:
+There are two types of changes that may be made to a student’s schedule:

 - Drop/Add: completed online during the first week of classes (exact dates are published in the Academic Calendar on the Daemen web page).
 Dropped courses processed during the drop/add period are not reflected on the transcript.

-In exceptional cases, the student may petition the Committee on Academic Standards through the Associate Vice President for Academic Affairs/Associate Dean of the College for an authorized late withdrawal.
+In exceptional cases, the student may petition the Committee on Academic Standards for an authorized late withdrawal.
 Written recommendations from the student’s advisor and course instructor(s) and appropriate documentation of the reason for the withdrawal request must be provided to the Committee.
 Course withdrawals are reflected on the transcript.
 A petition for a late withdrawal will not be considered after a final exam for that course has been taken or equivalent assignments (e.g., final project) have been submitted.
 Such petitions should be filed within one year of the posting of the final grade or in the instance of an Incomplete grade, one year from the Incomplete deadline.